Graphene Nanoribbons as a Majorana Platform: Abstract

 \section{Abstract}

-Graphene nanoribbons support a range of electronic phases that can be controlled via external stimuli.
-Zigzag-edged graphene nanoribbons (ZGNRs), in particular, exhibit an antiferromagnetic insulating ground state that transitions to a half-metallic phase under a transverse electric field or when embedded inside hexagonal Boron Nitride.
-Here, we consider a simple model of a heterostructure of a ZGNR with an Ising superconductor and show that, the Ising superconductor with a parent $s$-wave spin-singlet pairing can induce spin-triplet odd-parity pairing in the half-metallic phase of the ZGNR.
+Graphene nanoribbons support a variety of electronic phases that can be tuned via external stimuli.
+In particular, zigzag graphene nanoribbons exhibit an antiferromagnetic insulating ground state which can transition to a half-metallic phase under a transverse electric field or when embedded in hexagonal boron nitride.
+Here, we develop a simple model of a heterostructure composed of a half-metallic zigzag graphene nanoribbon coupled with an Ising superconductor.
+We demonstrate that the Ising superconductor with a parent $s$-wave spin-singlet pairing can induce an unexpected spin-triplet, odd-parity pairing in the half-metallic phase of the nanoribbon.
 The resulting superconducting phase is topologically nontrivial, with gate-tunable transitions that enable the emergence of Majorana zero modes.

-\paragraph{Introduction.} Given their potential in realizing fault-tolerant topological quantum computing, the pursuit of Majorana excitations has garnered a constantly growing interest across condensed matter and quantum technology~\cite{Nayak2008,Kitaev2001,Kitaev2003,Alicea2012}.
-A time reversal symmetry ($ \mathcal{T}$)-broken superconductor featuring odd-parity pairing order parameter in its topologically non-trivial phase can exhibit Majorana excitations as topologically protected boundary states~\cite{Read2000,Ivanov2001}.
-Because naturally occurring $\mathcal{T}$-broken superconductors are rare, much effort has been devoted to the identification of heterostructures that leverage the superconducting proximity effect in order to engineer topological superconductivity in an otherwise normal material.
+\paragraph{Introduction.} Given their potential in realizing fault-tolerant topological quantum computing, the pursuit of Majorana excitations has garnered a growing interest across condensed matter and quantum technology~\cite{Nayak2008,Kitaev2001,Kitaev2003,Alicea2012}.
+A time reversal symmetry ($ \mathcal{T}$)-broken superconductor featuring an odd-parity pairing order parameter in its topologically non-trivial phase can host isolated Majorana excitations as topologically protected boundary states~\cite{Read2000,Ivanov2001}.
+Because naturally occurring $\mathcal{T}$-broken superconductors are rare, much effort has been devoted to the identification of heterostructures that leverage superconducting proximity effects in order to engineer topological superconductivity in an otherwise normal material.
 Notable examples include topological insulator surface states~\cite{Fu2008,Cook2011}, semiconductor quantum wires~\cite{Lutchyn2010,Oreg2010,Potter2011}, ferromagnetic atom chains~\cite{Nadj2013,Nadj2014}, and quantum (anomalous) Hall systems~\cite{Zeng2018}.
-Due to the fermionic antisymmetry of the wavefunction of Cooper pairs, superconductivity in a single species of fermion must have an odd-parity order parameter, creating suitable conditions for $\mathcal{T}$-broken topological superconductivity with isolated Majorana zero modes (MZMs).
+Due to the fermionic antisymmetry of the Cooper pair wavefunction, superconductivity in a single species of fermion must exhibit an odd-parity order parameter, creating suitable conditions for $\mathcal{T}$-broken topological superconductivity with isolated Majorana zero modes (MZMs).
 In light of this, inducing superconductivity in half-metals is a promising route to realize MZMs~\cite{Chung2011}.